aminalhazwani/designdisaster2016.unibz.it/speakers/alastair-fuad-luke.md

 speakername: "Alastair Fuad-Luke"
 speakerimage: "alastairfuadluke"

 speakerbio: "Alastair Fuad-Luke is a sustainable design facilitator, educator, writer and activist exploring emergent, hybrid design practices.
 His books include Agents of Alternatives (co-edited), Design Activism and The Eco-Design Handbook.
-From 2001 to early 2016 he was Professor of Emerging Design Practices, at Aalto ARTS, Aalto University, Helsinki, Finland, and he is currently Professor Auxiliar Convidado, University of Aveiro, Portugal.
+He is Professor at the Faculty of Design & Art, the Free University of Bozen-Bolzano, Italy.
+Between 2011 to 2016 he was Professor of Emerging Design Practices at Aalto ARTS, Aalto University, Helsinki, Finland and a Visiting Professor at the University of Aveiro, Portugal, 2014-2016.
 His recent work embraced co-designing with communities in Finland, Mexico, and the UK, a European Union project on eco-innovation (SHIFT), open fashion design with Mode Uncut, and the not-for-profit organization Agents of Alternatives."

 speakerportfolio:
   - link: "http://www.fuad-luke.com/"